Building Engagement with Distance Learning

 - Engaging in universally designed academics to the greatest degree possible, with the assistance of graphic organizers, word banks, visuals, audio and speech to text options, project-based learning, and support from instructional team members including paraprofessionals, siblings, and parents.

 - Using technology in an increasingly independent fashion.
 Examples include using Google Classroom or Schoology, Google Suite or Microsoft Office apps, Zoom, emailing with teachers and peers about what they are learning or questions they have, turning in assignments and continuing the email conversation by checking in and responding.

 - Using Alternative and Augmentative Communication (AAC) systems to participate during online class discussions (preparing beforehand if necessary) and during home routines.
 Examples include using a switch to show choice/preference and using various devices such as iPad, Chromebook, laptops, and watches.

 - Increasing self-advocacy skills through realizing they have an issue that requires assistance, identifying who they could ask for help (parents, teacher, peers, siblings), and then seeking assistance for the issue more independently across the day.

 - Using communication (verbal, AAC, or both) to express frustration, anger, or anxiety rather than less appropriate refusal or disengagement behaviors.

 Interacting With Others

-- Participating in small and large group learning with peers online (morning meetings, meetups, class discussions, peer partner opportunities, projects)
+- Participating in small and large group learning with peers online.
+Examples include morning meetings, meetups, class discussions, peer partner opportunities, and projects.

-- Learning how, and engaging in, age-appropriate means of staying in touch with peers and creating community with one another (for example text, FaceTime, other social media options, e-pals, recreation/leisure activities such as online gaming)
+- Learning how to use, and engaging in, age-appropriate means of staying in touch with peers and creating community with one another.
+Examples include texting, FaceTime, other social media options, e-pals, and recreation/leisure activities such as online gaming.